satvikxbansal/Spotter--Mediapipe-/README.md

 `ExerciseLibrary` is the biomechanics source of truth.
 It defines setup instructions, camera position, required joints, phases, angles, thresholds, form rules, and feedback cues.

 `ExerciseMetadataCatalog` is the planning source of truth.
-It defines difficulty, equipment, movement pattern, body region, plan tags, contraindication tags, rest, targets, and whether the exercise works for free analysis or planned workouts.
+It defines difficulty, equipment, movement pattern, body region, planning tags, contraindication tags, rest, targets, and whether an exercise works in Free Analysis or Planned Workouts.

-Keep those responsibilities separate.
+Keep those two responsibilities separate.

 ## Architecture

-The important split is:
+The most important split is:

 ```text
 ExerciseLibrary